- Initial inspection and basic disassembly

 As usual, all photos are clickable for high-resolution version.

-If you thinking that buying broken 3458A for good price and fixing it would be easy way of getting good 8½ DMM, consider many hidden costs of doing so.
-If unit stated as “untested/unknown” and not to have shown self-test result, it could have hardware failures.
+Recently many threads pop up, with question “Is it worth to buy 3458A for XXXX$?.
+Well, simple answer is – No, it’s a big risk.
+If you asking yourself about this, then you are not ready for it.
+Buying broken or used 3458A for “good price” and fixing it might not be an easy way of getting good 8½ DMM, when multiple hidden costs considered.
+If unit stated as “untested/unknown/don’t know how to test” and not to have shown self-test result, it could have hardware failures.
 Paid cost for such a unit WITH proper repair can easily exceed cost of buying a fully tested unit.
 If unit’s photo shows it as powered up but you can see “ERR” on display, it also means there is fault detected.
 Keysight have standard 3458A repair + recalibration cost at $2660 USD.
 Calibration alone of fully functional unit is likely to be over $1000 USD.
 Also old units manufactured earlier than 2005, would have Dallas NVRAM batteries already near end of life, with risk of losing calibration data any day.
 So even if you buy meter for 1000$, you can be easily be held back by 2000-3000$ more to fix it and get calibrated.

 There are also special versions of 3458A with options, such as: